 States may talk about the value of being free, but New Hampshire (NH) takes the concept seriously.
 The state’s official motto “Live Free or Die” echoes the words of Revolutionary War general and local hero John Stark, although it wasn’t officially adopted until the 1940s.

-Of course, New Hampshire’s 1.3 million residents embrace the concept of living free; by illustration, it was the first U.S. state to create its own constitution, and there’s no sales tax or income tax.
-There’s also an abundance of wilderness, hiking trails and many uncrowded, quaint towns.
-Also, crime is generally low; as of 2011, the state had the third lowest violent crime rate in the country with 188 per 100,000 people falling victim, right behind neighbors Vermont and Maine.
-It also ranks 49th in murders at 1.3 per 100,000, slightly above Hawaii.
+Of course, New Hampshire’s 1.3 million residents embrace the concept of living free; by illustration, it was the first U.S. state to create its own constitution, and there is no sales tax or income tax.
+There is also an abundance of wilderness, hiking trails and many uncrowded, quaint towns.
+Also, crime is generally low; as of 2016, the state had the third lowest violent crime rate in the country with less than 200 instances per 100,000 people, right behind neighbors Vermont and Maine.
+It also ranks last in murders at 1.3 per 100,000, slightly above Maine at 1.5 (Death Penalty Information Center).

 Even with a low crime rate, New Hampshire offers a variety of educational and career opportunities in forensics and criminology, including with New Hampshire’s Medical and Forensic Services Division, which focuses on meeting the physical and behavioral needs of people incarcerated statewide.
 Municipal law enforcement departments also can benefit from trained individuals in the areas of investigation and analysis.